umontreal-simul/latticetester/README.md

         ./waf configure --ntl /opt/ntl --gmp /opt/gmp

-It is possible to set the `CXX` environment variable to the path to a specific C++ compiler to be used to build LatticeTester, before running the `waf configure` command.
+It is possible to set the `CXX` environment variable to the path to a specific C++ compiler to be used to build Lattice Tester, before running the `waf configure` command.

 A simple